RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5802/Quickstart/README.md

 #### Installation

 ##### Mounting Mechanism
 The RAK5802 module is part of the WisBlock Interface category, which connects to the baseboard through the IO slot.
-The installation method is shown in Figure 3 and Figure 4.
+The installation method is shown in the **Figure 3** and **Figure 4**.

 1. Keep the RAK5802 module parallel to the baseboard, and gently place and plug WisConnector into the IO slot receptacle of the baseboard.
 The IO slot has an outer silkscreen on it to assist with the alignment.
 At this point, apply force evenly along with the module and press again.
 There will be a sound to confirm the successful completion of the attachment process.